top of page

 ABOUT

-The 2025 Health Tech Hackathon is an in-person interdisciplinary event bringing together students from across degrees, majors, and schools!
+The 2026 Health Hackathon is an in-person interdisciplinary event bringing together students from across degrees, majors, and schools!
 On Friday evening, teams comprised of medical, business, engineering, data science, developers, and design students create solutions to improve healthcare.
 From processes, procedures, diagnostics, treatment, etc using hardware &/or software technology.
 On Saturday, mentors provide feedback and guidance to teams.
 On Sunday, the hackathon culminates in a project showcase to an audience of peers, mentors, and sponsors.

 The focus of the hackathon is on improving healthcare.
 More information and resources are provided as a foundation to accelerate rapid prototyping.
 A pop-up maker space is also provided by our friends at Cornell Tech.
+Tech demo's, product trials, leaders in medicine, AI + XR subject matter experts make this an event you don't want to miss.

 TUESDAY